Have you ever lost your job or do you know someone who lost their job?

 As he was a very bright young man, he was selected to go to the University where he got a degree in electrical engineering.
-Gradually he worked his way up to the executive level in the crown research institute.
+Gradually he worked his way up to the executive level in this state research institute.

-He always stayed in touch with his old mates from the coal mine and University friends with whom he has done lots of odd jobs to support himself through the University years.
+No matter how high my dad progressed on the career ladder, he always stayed in touch with his old mates from the coal mine and University.
+Friends with whom he has done lots of odd jobs to support himself through his younger days.
 Now he was worried about them.
 His old coal mine was closed with all coal miners left without jobs.

 Some of his University friends, who ended up in different parts of the USSR after graduating from the University, not only lost their jobs but were also forced to leave places where they lived with their families for a few decades.